-So now you are ready to develop a dratf of agenda (sessions flow, blocks), and it is time to start searching for potential speakers.
+So now you are ready to develop a draft of the agenda (sessions flow, blocks), and it is time to start searching for potential speakers.
 I use this algorythm of finding speakers.
 Firstly I think of everyone who could potentially perform at my events.
 I don’t know what is the situation in your city but here we have lack of speakers speciallizing on IT topics.
 And there usually is a dilemma: either the person is great developer but doesn’t have experience in public speaking, or he is performing very well but doesn’t know needed topics.

 Thats why mostly we have speakers from our company.
 You can also do so.
 And I would advise you to organize corporate training on public speaking.
 It will help you to find good speakers inside your company.
 If your employees or collegues are performing well on events it will promote you company as well.

 Then you’d better make a list of topics for each speaker in your list (that will fit to your planned agenda) in order to make a meeting with this speaker more efficient.
 Sometimes people agree to perform but can’t choose the topics or suggest topic that doesn’t fit to your vision and plan.
 That is why it is much better to offer a choice from options that you have prepared instead of letting the speaker choose himself.
 But before making the list of topics - find out what certain speaker is usually deliever and which of those topics you can modify a bit and use for Drupal Cafe.